-A flexible spending account or (FSA) will allow you to set aside pre-tax dollars in an account you can use for qualified medical expenditures and/or dependent care expenses.
+A flexible spending account or FSA will allow you to set aside pre-tax dollars in an account you can use for qualified medical expenditures and/or dependent care expenses.
 The IRS, in Publication 502, defines qualified medical expenses.
-A list of qualified medical expense may be found at the following link.
+You can access a list of IRS qualified medical expenses.

 Your FSA enables you to be reimbursed with pre-tax dollars for childcare payments made to someone other than your spouse or one of your dependents.
 Contact your employer for additional details.